promregator/promregator/docs/invalidate-cache.md

 ## Automatic Cache Invalidation

-Caches are automatically invalidated after a certain timeout.
-Each cache has a corresponding (default) timeout.
-Timeouts can be configured.
+Caches are automatically refreshed after a certain refresh timeout.
+Each cache has a corresponding (default) refresh timeout.
+Refresh timeouts can be configured.
 See the sections `cf.cache.timeout.*` in our [configuration page](./config.md).

+Caches also have an expiry timeout.
+Entries in the cache, which have not been *used* for the duration of the expiry timeout, will be deleted.
+Each cache has a corresponding (default) expiry timeout.
+Expiry timeouts can be configured.
+See the sections `cf.cache.expiry.*` in our [configuration page](./config.md).

 ## Cache Invalidation via HTTP REST Endpoint